-Frequently Asked Questions when considering a timber roof lantern
+Frequently Asked Questions (FAQ) when considering a Timber Roof Lantern

 What sizes can I have a timber roof lantern FAQ?

 You can have any size lantern you would like.
 Although we do have a list of standard sizes that meet most requirements and these can be more economical.
 The smallest size we would recommend would be 900 x 900mm as the area of glass at this size is getting quite small due to the dimensions of the timber frame.
 On a rectangular lantern the length on the ridge or center section is worked out by taking the overall width from the length.
 If this is too short it can make the lantern look a little strange, so if in doubt, contact us and we can send you a drawing for you to approve.

 There are two elements to the timber roof lantern.
 The main wooden frame and the external aluminum capping that secures the double glazed units and make it all water tight.
 The timber can be painted any colour you would like, although there is an additional cost.
 We have a library of colours from the standard colour ranges such as RAL, Farrow and Ball, Dulux, and many more so just contact us with you requirements.
 The external aluminum capping comes in white or brown as standard.
 We can supply it in other colours however it is powder coated so the options are not quite as wide but we can usually meet your requirements.

 Our lanterns are manufactured in such a way that they are relatively easy to install.
 The main wooden section will be delivered to site as a completed item up to a size of about 3.5 x 2m, with the glass units and aluminum capping all pre-cut to length and ready to simply fit into place and fix down.
 With larger lanterns we make them in a flat pack form with all items cut to size and painted ready to screw back together.
 We do offer an installation service.
 If you contact us with your lantern dimensions and location and we can arrange a quotation.